UofT-DSI/team_project/README.md

 At the end of the project, all team members are encouraged to fork the repo onto their profile so that prospective employers can view the project.

-This project should incorporate skills taught and used in the following modules:

-* Introduction to Building Software (Git, Shell & Python)
-* SQL
-* Linear Regression, Classification, and Resampling
-* Scaling to Production

-AND

-> * Visualization (Data Science Certificate)
-> * Sampling (Data Science Certificate)

-OR

-> * Algorithm & Data Structures (Machine Learning Software Foundations Certificate)
-> * Deep Learning (Machine Learning Software Foundations Certificate)

 ## Learning Outcomes

 By the end of this module, participants will be able to:
 1. **Apply multiple technical skills in a cohesive project** by integrating concepts from Python, Git, Shell, SQL, Linear Regression, Classification, Resampling, Production, Data Science Stream Content (Sampling and Visualization) or Machine Learning Software Foundation Stream Content (Algorithms, Data Structures, and Deep Learning).
-2. **Develop a portfolio-ready project** that demonstrates technical proficiency, problem-solving abilities, and the ability to generate meaningful insights from data.
+2. **Develop a portfolio-ready project** that demonstrates technical proficiency, problem-solving skills, and the ability to generate meaningful insights from data.
 3. **Write high-quality, maintainable code** by practicing structured coding, effective commenting, debugging, and refactoring in a team setting.
 4. **Document and present project findings effectively** by maintaining a clear README, summarizing key decisions, and delivering insights in a way that is accessible to both technical and non-technical audiences.
 5. **Collaborate effectively in a team environment** by using Git best practices (small commits, branches, pull requests), participating in stand-ups, and maintaining effective communication.